Mens Behaviour Change

 Safer Futures

-Safer Futures is a 20 week group program that provides an opportunity for men to learn more about the impact of their behaviour, take responsibility and be a safe man.
-This involves a combination of 13 weeks of group content and 7 weeks of individual support across the 20 weeks.
-Experienced facilitators will provide you with information, support discussions around your thoughts and experiences and allow you time to reflect.
+Safer Futures is a 20 session group program that provides an opportunity for men to learn more about the impact of their behaviour, take responsibility and be a safe man.
+This involves a combination of 13 sessions of group content and 7 sessions of individual support across the engagement period.

 The group space is a positive place to build on your strengths and understand how you can be safer in your relationships.